 - Blitz the garlic, salt and lemon juice in a food processor and leave for 5 minutes (that will help to mellow the garlic).

-- Add chickpeas, cumin powder, ice cubes or some cold water and start blitzing while slowly adding the olive oil, until the mixture gets creamy.
+- Add tahini paste, chickpeas, cumin powder, ice cubes or some cold water and start blitzing while slowly adding the olive oil, until the mixture gets creamy.

-- Add few drops of ice-cold water if the mixture is too thick.
+- Add a few drops of ice-cold water if the mixture is too thick.

 - Cook to a minimum temperature of 165 °F (74 °C)